receptron/SlashGPT/README.md

 3. You need to specify other variables to use following features (optional).

-    - PINECONE_API_KEY, PINECONE_ENVIRONMENT: requred to use embedding vector db.
+    - PINECONE_API_KEY, PINECONE_ENVIRONMENT: required to use embedding vector db.
     - GOOGLE_PALM_KEY: required to switch to PaLM LLC using /palm command.
     - WOLFRAM_API_KEY: required to use "walfram" agent.
     - OPENWEATHER_API_KEY: required to use "weather" agent.